The 5 Best Medical Alert Systems of 2025, Tested by Caregivers

 >>Read more: MobileHelp Micro Review

-You can get discounts for paying for a whole year in advance, but none of Medical Guardian’s systems require long-term contracts.
-When we finished testing each system, we returned our equipment, stopped making monthly payments and even received a prorated refund for the remainder of the month.
+None of Medical Guardian’s systems require long-term contracts.
+When we finished testing each system, we returned our equipment, stopped making monthly payments, and received a prorated refund for the remainder of the month.

-To learn more about how pricing works with Medical Guardian and what you can expect to pay for each system, read our guide to Medical Guardian costs.
+To learn more about pricing, read our guide to Medical Guardian costs.

 Drawbacks

 Apart from the higher-than-average costs, Medical Guardian also charges you additional monthly fees for accessories.
-Many medical alert companies, like MobileHelp, include a free lockbox.
+Many medical alert companies, like MobileHelp, include a free lockbox if you sign up for an annual package.
 A lockbox allows first responders to enter your home without breaking the door.
-Medical Guardian, however, charges $2.99 per month for a lockbox.
+Medical Guardian, however, charges $2.99 per month for a lockbox, even with a yearly payment.

 Pros